nextensio/agent/js/README.md

    inside nodejs - note that the javascript running in the login page is running in the browser, and that is not "sharing" anything with the javascript running inside nodejs - nodejs just "served" the login page to the browser and after that both are seperate entities.
-So from the javascript in browser, we pass the access/id token to nodejs agent code by calling into port 8081 - the same port which is used as proxy port.
-Proxies usually do only a CONNECT http action, so the access code is sent using a GET http action and hence they dont clash.
-Well we can just use another port also if there is a clash.
+So from the javascript in browser, we pass the access/id token to nodejs agent code by calling into port 8081

 6. The agent code gets the access/id token and sends it to the controller and says "hey controller, you can use these tokens to know who I am, and once you are satisfied with my identity, please